alex/what-happens-when/README.rst

 converts the HID usage into a scancode.
 In this case, the scan code is ``VK_RETURN`` (``0x0D``).
 The ``KBDHID.sys`` driver interfaces with the ``KBDCLASS.sys`` (keyboard class driver).
-This driver is responsible for handling all keyboard and keypad input in a secure manner.
+This driver is responsible for handling all keyboard and keypad input securely.
 It then calls into ``Win32K.sys`` (after potentially passing the message through 3rd party keyboard filters that are installed).
 This all happens in kernel mode.